bongjaekwon/bongjaekwon.github.io/README.md

 Matthew 10:8 [...]
-Freely you have received; freely give.
+Without cost you have received; without cost you are to give.